(updated May 1, 2023)

 Just inside the entrance to the school is your child’s cubby.
 The teachers and other parents also use this cubby to communicate with you.

-Our Teachers will also communicate with you thru email, thru the preschool Gmail, or thru a the administration email account.
+Our Teachers will also communicate with you thru email, thru the preschool Gmail(Jenna), or thru a the administration email (Robin).

 Curriculum, Child development, Family Relations: